 It’s summertime and the perfect cake theme is in full swing!
 Watermelon cake ideas all around.
 Victoria wanted a fresh, fun, playful birthday cake without the cake theme being “too young”.
 What better way to do this but to pick a popular summer fruit-themed cake.

-Cake filling, stacking, and crumb coat
+Start with cake filling, stacking, and crumb coat

 After baking, trimming, and cutting your cake layers it is time to fill, stack, and crumb coat.
 Use piping bags to properly fill in between cake layers including doing multiple colored buttercreams.
 No piping tips are needed.
 Just snip the piping bag end to the desired thickness and start with one color in the cake center.